9r3i/ai-old/readme.md

 # What is AI?
-- Do you think AI is Artificial Intelegent?
+- Do you think AI is Artificial Intelligence?
 NOPE!
 - AI stands for Ayyub-Isa, Two of my incredible sons, Love them so much, both of them
 - AI is personal system, based on console.
 Built to made communication safer.
 No spying shit! hehehe...